PT-109 (video game)

-PT-109 is a naval simulation video game developed by Digital Illusions and Spectrum HoloByte in 1987 for the Macintosh and MS-DOS.
+PT-109 is a naval simulation video game developed by Digital Illusions and published by Spectrum HoloByte in 1987 for Classic Mac OS and MS-DOS.
 This game is roughly based on the events involving the Motor Torpedo Boat PT-109.

 Gameplay

 PT-109 is a torpedo-boat simulation game which starts in the practice-tactics mode to teach new players how to operate the boat, fire torpedoes, read radar on different displays, using the engine muffler to approach quietly, operating smoke screens, and locate other weaponry.
 Players also learn about the history of the ship, because some of the patrol boats were only available at specific stages during World War II.
 The game has four levels of difficulty, and it also gives the player the ability to send radio messages to the base to request air or ship support, an automatic pilot feature, and assignment of patrols.